Defining the problem can be difficult…

 You may let your thoughts talk yourself out of doing something you’ve been wanting to do.
 Or, you may start arguments you don’t mean to start and later feel sorry for.

-You’re not sure what is going on, but you know you haven’t been yourself for a while and you’re motivated for a change.
+You’re not sure what is going on and you know you haven’t been yourself for a while but you’re motivated for a change.

 Gain insights into your patterns.